oscar-system/Oscar.jl/README.md

 ## Crucial dependency

-This crucially hings on a functional Gap4-package `NConvex`.
-Unfortuantely, the current version of this package cannot be loaded in `Julia`, as it depends on `CddInterface` and `NormalizInterface`, which each are currently not ladable in `Julia`.
+This crucially hinges on a functional Gap4-package `NConvex`.
+Unfortunately, the current version of this package cannot be loaded in `Julia`, as it depends on `CddInterface` and `NormalizInterface`, which each are currently not loadable in `Julia`.

 ## Installation